goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 The magic happens in that middle step - we multiply and divide by q(x), creating a ratio p(x)/q(x) that reweights our samples.

-Let's see this in action with a concrete example.
+Let's see this in action with an example.
 Suppose we want to compute the expected value of f(x) = x under two different distributions:

 **Distribution p**: P(x=1) = 0.5, P(x=3) = 0.5
 **Distribution q**: P(x=1) = 0.8, P(x=3) = 0.2